 However, the long-coiled cable is not ideal for on-the-go purposes.

-It’s also not a detachable cable, so if you want to have a shorter cable on it, so we hope you know how to solder.
+It’s also NOT a detachable cable, so if you want to have a shorter cable on it, all I can say is I hope you know how to solder.

 - Detailed high-frequency response